bjornedstrom/funkcast/README.md

 # funkcast
 October 21, 2012

-`funkcast` is a small program that generates a MIDI file from a weather forecast.
+`funkcast` is a small program that generates a MIDI file or Lilypond score from a weather forecast.

 Note: this is very early software at the moment, YMMV.